aquaman-f/New_ToDo_application/README.md

 Total 5 functions to working state and finalize application appearance.
 See https://github.com/aquaman-f/New_ToDo_application/projects/1 for further info, such as who is performing the task.

-Time to complete each step: 1-2 hours.
+Time to complete each task: 1-2 hours.

-Time to complete all: approx. 5-10 man-hours.!
+Time to complete all: approx. 6-12 man-hours.!